Prag8855/aab/content/guides/blue-card.md

 ### Self-employment with a Blue Card

 Your Blue Card might allow part-time self-employment.
-[Check your *Zusatzblatt*](/guides/zusatzblatt) to see if it's allowed.
+In Berlin, Blue Cards usually allow self-employment.[^29] [Check your *Zusatzblatt*.](/guides/zusatzblatt)

 Check your work contract too.
 You might need to tell your employer about your self-employment.
 Your employer might forbid self-employment if it competes with their business.
 For example, don't start a marketing agency while you work for another marketing agency.
 They can't forbid all self-employment without a reason.[^22]